maximkiesel1/Exploratory_Data_Analysis_Mental_Health/README.md

 - The generation with the highest suicide rate is the Silent Generation.
 The generation with smallest suicide rate is the Generation X.

 ## Acknowledgements
-The dataset for this analyzation was provided from Omkar Gowda in Kaggle: https://www.kaggle.com/datasets/omkargowda/suicide-rates-overview-1985-to-2021
+The dataset for this analyzation was thankfully provided from Omkar Gowda in Kaggle: https://www.kaggle.com/datasets/omkargowda/suicide-rates-overview-1985-to-2021